Thanksgiving with The Menagerie

 So, what to do if Uncle Fester throws political bait into the mashed potatoes to see who’ll bite?

-Set a time frame: For example, “We’ll have dinner at 4pm and close up by 8pm, so our family can get a good night’s rest, or because we have an early morning on Friday.”
+Set a time frame.
+For example, “We’ll have dinner at 4pm and close up by 8pm, so our family can get a good night’s rest”, or “because we have an early morning on Friday.”
 Setting no time boundaries for your gathering opens it to those who may linger late into the evening and try to gain more attention.

 You’ve GOT this!